-Development and implementation of systems-based organic management strategies for spotted wing drosophila (2015-2018)
+Development and implementation of systems-based organic management strategies for spotted-wing drosophila

-Spotted wing drosophila (SWD) is a devastating pest of small and stone fruits throughout the United States causing very high losses (up to 100%) in crop yield and quality, which have been estimated at $718 million annually.
+Spotted-wing drosophila (SWD) is a devastating pest of small and stone fruits throughout the United States causing very high losses (up to 100%) in crop yield and quality, estimated at $718 million annually.
 Management of SWD is achieved largely by insecticide applications and is particularly challenging for organic growers due to the few effective OMRI approved materials.
-The goal of this project is to apply information on biology, ecology, behavior and control of SWD to develop organically appropriate management programs.
+The goal of our research is to apply information on biology, ecology, and behavior SWD to develop organically appropriate management programs